nuclio/nuclio/docs/devel/test-nuclio-locally.md

    npm install
    gulp --dev
    ```
-   3. Open `localhost:8000` and use Nuclio!
+   3. Open `localhost:8000` and use Nuclio as you please!

+You can now perform operations on the Nuclio UI and see the dashboard and controller logs live on Goland's run console.